apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 ~~~~~~~~~~

 Now that we prepared the data we can use the multiLogReg function.
-These steps are identical to the steps that have been already described inside level1.
+These steps are identical to step 2 and 3 that have already been described inside level 1.

 .. code-block:: python